LiReXz/How-to-work-with-Terraform-Modules/README.md

 # Working with Terraform Modules

 This repository is an example that demonstrates how to work with Terraform modules to manage cloud infrastructure.
-The project structure is organised to address different types of resources, such as compute, network and identity and access (IAM).
+The project structure is organised to address different types of resources, such as compute, network and identity&access (IAM).
 The name of these modules is only an example and you can organise their name and what you want to include in them as long as it respects the following structure

 ## Project Structure
 ```